MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/saas-security-initiative.md

 ### Prerequisites

 - Your organization must have Microsoft Defender for Cloud Apps licenses.
-- Your app must be connected to Defender for Cloud Apps.
+- The app which you wish to see security recommendations for, must be connected.
 - For more information, see:

     - [Connect apps to get visibility and control with Microsoft Defender for Cloud Apps](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md)